BozhenJIANG/KAN-for-SPLF/README.md

 4. **Execute the code**:
    Execute the code line by line to run the model and generate the forecast results.

+Note:
+> The spring case is currently annotated in English, whereas the some annotations for the remaining three seasons are in Chinese.
+However, all annotations will be updated to English in due course.

 ### Attention

 - **Reproducing Results**: If you aim to reproduce the results reported in the paper, please ensure not to change any parameters in the model configuration.